Patsy Parsons: Biography

 Parsons's appearance in a benefit show at Madison Square Garden led to a contract with RKO Pictures.
 She began acting at age 6, and mostly did child roles, notably in Yankee Doodle Dandy (1942).
-But she is perhaps best remembered for one of her few adult roles, as the evil space tyrant "Cleolanta" on the TV show Rocky Jones, Space Ranger in 1954.
+But she is perhaps best remembered for one of her few adult roles, as the evil space tyrant "Cleolanta" on the TV show Rocky Jones, Space Ranger.

 Like many former child stars, Parsons had difficulty finding good adult roles.
 She retired shortly after leaving Rocky Jones, Space Ranger, making one last TV appearance on Science Fiction Theater in 1956.
 She was still only in her mid-20s when she stopped acting.

 Parsons had a busy post-entertainment career in California as the wife of banker and community activist Solon Soteras.
 As Pat Soteras, she worked at Pepperdine University and raised three children, Alexander, Nickoletta and Anthony.
-She also wrote a weekly column for the Malibu Times.
+She also wrote a weekly column for The Malibu Times.
 In her later years, she was most remembered for her work with the Agoura/Oak Park/ Conejo Valley Chamber of Commerce where, as its executive director, she increased membership eightfold.

-Legacy

-In memory of her work with the chamber, the Patricia Soteras scholarship fund was established.